Mapping water habitats

 Step by step

-- Divide learners into small groups (3 or 4 is a good number for this activity) and give them each a set of Reed Uses cards.
+1. Ask learners to work in small groups (three or four works well) and give them each a set of Reed uses cards.

-- After completing this activity, head outdoors to an area of your site that holds water for at least two months of the year.
+4. After completing this activity, head to an area of your site that holds water for at least two months of the year.
 There doesn’t need to be water there at the time of the activity.
+Depending on how much support learners need, if you have multiple areas of water on your site you may wish to ask each group to investigate a different area – this will help you to map multiple areas in one session.

-- Repeat this for each separate area of water on your site, until you have mapped them all.
+5. Each group can use the Water habitat flowchart, answering each question to reach a decision on which habitat they have.
+Repeat this for each area of water on your site, until you have identified them all.

 Reflection